Public Sector Bids

 The fix: Build the sign-off and publication steps into your bid timeline.
 Allow at least two to three working days for board review and website upload before the submission deadline.

 If you are mid-bid and have just hit the CRP requirement for the first time, 10 working days is our standard turnaround - but if your deadline is closer than that, get in touch on your discovery call so we can understand your timeline.
-We have helped SMEs meet urgent tender deadlines before, and it is always worth a conversation.

 Your CRP is not a one-off document